-Temporary differences \$ 000
+Temporary differences \$'000

-Asset at 1 January 2021 419

-$\hat{A}\hat{A}$ Deferred tax benefit -

-$\hat{A}\hat{A}$ Exchange differences 12

 Asset at 1 January 2022 431

-$\hat{A}\hat{A}$ Deferred tax benefit -
+Deferred tax benefit -

 Exchange differences (112)

+Asset at 1 January 2023 319

+Deferred tax benefit -

+Exchange differences 51

-Asset at 31 December 2022 319
+Asset at 31 December 2023 370

-At 31 December 2022, the Group had the following unused tax losses available for offset against future taxable profits:Â
+At 31 December, the Group had the following unused tax losses available for offset against future taxable profits:

-2022 2021
+2023 2022 \$'000 \$'000

-\$ 000 \$ 000

-UK 17,541 19,949
+UK 18,197 17,541

-Ukraine 43,138 50,782
+Ukraine 42,113 43,138

-60,679 70,731
+60,310 60,679

-Deferred tax assets have been recognized in respect of those tax losses where there is sufficient certainty that profit will be available in future periods against which they can be utilized.
-The Group surused tax losses of \$17.5 million (2021: \$19.9 million) relating to losses incurred in the UK are available to shelter future non-trading profits arising within the Company.
+Deferred tax assets have been recognised in respect of those tax losses where there is sufficient certainty that profit will be available in future periods against which they can be utilised.
+The Group's unused tax losses of \$18.2 million (2022: \$17.5 million) relating to losses incurred in the UK are available to shelter future non-trading profits arising within the Company.
 These losses are not subject to a time restriction on expiry.
 No deferred tax asset is recorded.

-Unused tax losses incurred by Ukraine subsidiaries amount to \$43.1 million (2021: \$50.8 million).
+Unused tax losses incurred by Ukraine subsidiaries amount to \$42.1 million (2022; \$43.1 million).
 Under general tax law provisions, these losses may be carried forward indefinitely to be offset against any type of taxable income arising from the same company.
 Tax losses may not be surrendered from one Ukraine subsidiary to another.
-The deferred tax asset recorded is expected to be utilized based on forecasts and relates to oil production subsidiaries which are generating taxable profits in the foreseeable future.Â
+The deferred tax asset recorded is expected to be utilised based on forecasts and relates to oil production subsidiaries which are generating taxable profits in the foreseeable future.

-23.ÂÂÂÂÂ Lease liabilities
+23. Lease liabilities

-The Group recognized right-of-use assets and lease liabilities based on rental contract for a rent of Kyiv office with maturity date end of February 2024 which was entered into in the period.
-The Group initially recognized right-of-use assets of \$292 thousand as of 31 December 2020.
+The Group continued to recognise right-of-use assets and lease liabilities based on a rental contract for the rent of a Kyiv office with maturity date end of February 2024.
+Additionally, in December 2023 the new rental contract for the rent of a Kyiv office was signed with the maturity date end of January 2027.
 Right-of-use assets are depreciated over the useful life of the underlying asset.
-Depreciation of \$92 thousand is recognized for the year 2022 and represented as a part of other administrative expenses.
-Carrying value of right-of-use assets is \$108 thousand as of 31 December 2022.
+Depreciation represented as a part of administrative expenses.
+Total carrying value of right-of-use assets is \$246,000 as of 31 December 2023.